 Discover the fundamental terminology, procedures, findings and theories related to basic psychological processes.
-Explore the history and nature of psychology and research methods in this field.
-Learn about the psychological and biological foundations of behaviour, sensation and perception, consciousness, learning, memory, language and thought.
+Explore the history and nature of psychology and research methods in this field.Learn about the psychological and biological foundations of behaviour, sensation and perception, consciousness, learning, memory, language and thought.

+PSYC 261-3

-PSYC 261-3 (BC=3) (3-0-0) 15 weeks Principles of Psychology II
+Principles of Psychology II

 Identify fundamental terminology, procedures, findings, and theories related to individual, social, and abnormal behaviour.
 Topics may include intelligence, problem solving, creativity, motivation and emotion, lifespan development, personality, psychological disorders and treatments, health, stress and coping, and social behaviour.

 Prerequisite: PSYC 260.